Isabela-conde/IN2024_V04-Data-Analysis/DTC/README.md

 ## DCT_substrate_habitat_maps.qmd
 Code to create substrate and habitat tow line maps, currently only a test with tow 3 line 19.
-- Working on making a function to plot all tow lines the test code runs on the following tow data:
+- contains function to plot all tow lines (just need csv and nc files and the start and end time off bottom) the test code runs on the following tow data:
 -   IN2024_V04_003